EPUB FixerKDP upload error scanner

 Scan the EPUB before rebuilding nav.xhtml.

 Upload the EPUB that failed.
-The report should show whether nav.xhtml is missing, undeclared, or present under another path.
+The report should show whether nav.xhtml is missing, undeclared, or present under another path, and whether the spine and page titles can support deterministic flat generation.

 Upload EPUB to scan